 The doctors’ immediately advised the Moyos to end the pregnancy, explaining “he wasn’t going to be human.
 He wasn’t going to be a human being.”
 The distraught father-to-be said: “It was confronting.
 We were scared.
 We were shattered.
 Lots of tears.”
 However, despite their shock, the Moyos decided to reject the advice of the doctors and persevere with the pregnancy, believing and holding onto hope.
 One week after his birth, little baby Jayden underwent a very risky and complicated surgery, involving a team of surgeons, to literally relocate the his tiny brain.

 operation would have no long-lasting effects on the baby, and he would only require some plastic surgery on his nose in the future.
 And now, four years later, the young boy is thriving and is a picture of happiness.
 His parents, looking at him smile today, said “considering everything he’s gone through, he’s an amazing boy.”
+7 News Perth | Facebook | Fair Use Read more: When a baby’s diagnosis is grim, there is a path of hope

-Amazing is right.
-He defied the doctors prognosis and is able to lead a normal life.
-His parents, clinging to a little hope, have been rewarded with much joy and love.
-The grateful couple have set up a charity called Face Up to help support people with facial differences.
+charity called Face Up to help support people with facial differences.
 As Mrs. Moyo explained: “We live in a world now where everything has to be perfect, but life is not perfect.
 Jayden, according to world standards, is not perfect even now, but what’s perfect?”

 It takes great courage and strength to be able to cope with this sort of situation.
 We can marvel not only at the Moyos’ devotion to their unborn child, but also the God-given talents of the entire medical team who enabled Jayden to become the happy and loving boy he is today.
 Now